 Who We Are

-Mark beeson - artistic director
+Mark beeson - FOUNDER

-Abby Stobart - Education Manager
+Abby Stobart - Artistic director

-Gillian Webster - company development officer
+Gillian Webster - company development DIRECTOR

-Suvi Rehell - Artistic & administrative assistant
+Suvi Rehell - Artistic assistant (Currently on maternity leave)

 Suvi joined MED theatre in May 2016.
 Suvi is a graduate of the Central School of Speech and Drama at the University of London and has an MA in Theatre and Global Development from the University of Leeds.
 Suvi has worked as a community artist in Finland developing ways to incorporate arts into social security services and leading activities for their clientele.
 She has coordinated and led projects and theatre groups for young people and adults with varying needs and backgrounds and is thrilled to work for MED Theatre who share her passion for creating opportunities for communities to participate, develop and excel.
 Suvi has grown up in the countryside in Finland and feels very much at home in Dartmoor and Moretonhampstead.